rtablada/ember-component-first/talk.md

 ## Creating a List Component

-To start, let's copty the `GameTile` components from `application.hbs` and let's replace them with a new `GameList` component.
+To start, let's copy the `GameTile` components from `application.hbs` and let's replace them with a new `GameList` component.

 ```hbs
 <GameList />